 Createch is a creative tinkering space for Saint Paul teens, providing a physical space to gather, access tools needed to pursue interests and spark new passions, and be encouraged by mentors who support their individual growth.
-Createch is currently hosted at five Library and Parks sites.
+Createch is currently hosted at five library sites.
 Each space is different and shaped by teens, mentors, neighborhoods, and community partners.

 Follow Createch on Facebook!